Do you really offer a money-back guarantee?

 What types of people do you work with?

-My clients have ranged across tech (e.g., software developers, hardware coders, UX designers), the arts (visual artists, musicians, writers, actors), the corporate world (lawyers, start-up CEOs, real estate developers, executive coaches), academia (engineering, sociology, law) and the less immediately categorisable (death doula!).
+My clients have ranged across tech (e.g., software developers, hardware coders, UX designers), the arts (visual artists, musicians, writers, actors and directors), the corporate world (lawyers, start-up CEOs, real estate developers, executive coaches), academia (engineering, sociology, law) and the less immediately categorisable (death doula!!).

 I love coaching people in diverse fields, but the fascination is partially in the way that the core issues of hiding and chasing turn up in different guises but with the same underlying structure, whether we're talking about producing a song, programming a printer driver, building a business, or figuring out to what to do in early retirement.

 Do you offer individual or just group coaching?

 At the moment the only way to work with me is via my small-group intensive programme, Blazing Talents.

 For people really strapped on time, I can offer a bespoke version of the programme one-to-one that allows for more freedom of scheduling, but the group is much more affordable and a better choice for the majority of folks!

 Jane showed me a way forward with my creativity —and almost immediately, I'm enjoying writing again

 Novelist and UX designer